elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ```

 `recompile`, and reload the structure for location `gh1`.
 You will notice, it holds the new `plants` field, again in need of
 `preload`.
-You know how to do that, and you will get a nicely populated `gh1.plants` field.
-You should be surprised, or maybe
+You know how to do that, and you will get a nicely populated `gh1.plants` field, with a list of `%Plant` structures.
-not, for we did not need any migration.
+You should be surprised, or maybe not, for we did not need any migration.

 Other than `belongs_to`, `has_many` does not cause any change on the physical database schema, it just informs Ecto that there is
 already a link leading here, where to find its definition, and that we want to navigate it in the opposite direction.

+Have fun with the project and the data, explore, learn, understand, and take a well deserved pause: There's much more to come,
+and it's not going to be easy.

 ## Life is complex, but we can model it